 At Croda they use their TA.XTplus Texture Analyser to put hair tresses to the test.
 As an example, the effectiveness of personal care products on the physical characteristics of hair are assessed, with the bending force of a hair bundle used as an indicator of softness.
 Different types of hair are tested, comparing results before and after the application of various hair treatments.

 For the test, the hair samples are divided into two bundles – one to undergo treatments, the second to be used as a control.
 An average bending force from a cycle of ten three-point-bend tests is calculated for each sample.
 This type of research helps Croda to reveal that oxidation following hair bleaching, as well as heightened environmental moisture levels, have a significant effect on measurable bending force, an indication of hair softness, in particular where damaged hair is concerned.
 It also demonstrates the efficacy of conditioner formulations containing new softening ingredients.

 We are pleased to know that our customers continue to innovate and discover new applications for our instruments.
 The test has enabled manufacturers to carry out quick, objective and repeatable evaluation of hair softness, optimising their products’ performance and substantiating persuasive beauty claims.

-Haircare: New generation hair styling polymers
+Haircare: How to measure the performance of hair styling polymers

 BASF used their TA.XTplus Texture Analyser to develop, for example, a new polymer generation for hair styling, offering truly multifunctional performance.
 The excellent performance of today’s styling formulations is further optimised by the use of polymer combinations, especially in gel and wax formulations.
 Combinations of styling polymers and polymeric thickeners are used to achieve the right balance of rheology profile, setting performance and humidity resistance, without sacrificing sensory properties such as peaking, gel structure and clarity.